 4.2.
-Behavior Study
+Behavior study

-Previous study [Hardaker et al. 2001] indicated significantly increasing locomotion activity prior to egg onset.
-We studied the behavior changes before and after 55 wild type egg onsets (a fresh 10-hour recording) detected by our onset detection algorithm.
-The behavioral characteristics can be summarized by extracting features proposed by the feature extraction system [Baek et al. 2001, Geng et al. 2003, Geng et al. 2004].
-For each feature, we looked for a significant difference in that feature before and after the onset frame by using the non-parametric rank sum test on paired data.
-For each of the 55 eggs, we paired the data from 40 seconds before the onset frame with data after the onset frame.
-The 253 features examined include 131 morphological features (thickness, fatness, MER, Angle Change Rate, etc), 75 speed features (min, max and average speed over 1,5,10,20,30, 40sec, etc), 35 texture features (head, tail, center brightness, etc) and 12 other behavioral features (rate of reversals, omega shape, looping, etc).
-Out of these 253 features, 14 were found to be significant at the .01 significance level as shown in Table 2.
+Previous study [3] indicated significantly increasing locomotion activity prior to egg onset.
+We studied the behavior changes before and after 55 wild-type egg onsets (a fresh 10-hour recording) detected by our onset detection algorithm.
+The behavioral characteristics can be summarized by extracting features proposed by the feature extraction system [4, 5, 6].
+For each feature, we looked for a significant difference in that feature before and after the onset frame by using the nonparametric rank sum test on paired data.
+For each of the 55 eggs, we paired the data obtained from the 40 seconds before the onset frame with data after the onset frame.
+The 253 features examined include 131 morphological features (thickness, fatness, MER, angle change rate, etc.), 75 speed features (min, max, average speed over 1, 5, 10, 20, 30, 40 seconds, etc.), 35 texture features (head, tail, center brightness, etc.), and 12 other behavioral features (rate of reversals, omega shape, looping, etc.).
+Out of these 253 features, 14 were found to be significant at the 0.
+01 significance level as shown in Table 2.
 We also considered the possibility that some features may be significantly different both before and after egg laying compared to the values for a worm that is not near an egg-laying time.
-So we also looked at the paired data where the values from 40 seconds before an egg-laying onset were paired with the values from an equal number of frames starting from a randomly selected non-egg frame, and similarly where the values from after an egg-laying onset were paired with the values from an equal number of frames starting from a randomly selected non-egg frame.
-There were 32 (Table 3) comparisons that were significant at the .01 significance level for before and 32 after respectively.
-We note that, by random chance alone, out of 253 comparisons, we would expect to see 2.5 features to show a significant difference at the .01 significance level.
+So we also looked at the paired data where the values obtained from the 40 seconds before an egg-laying onset were paired with the values from an equal number of frames starting from a randomly selected nonegg frame, and similarly where the values after an egg-laying onset were paired with the values from an equal number of frames starting from a randomly selected nonegg frame.
+There were 32 (Table 3) comparisons that were significant at the 0.
+01 significance level before egg onset and 32 after, respectively.
+We note that, by random chance alone, out of 253 comparisons, we would expect to see 2.5 features showing a significant difference at the 0.
+01 significance level.

 Most of the features found to be significantly different were related to speed, confirming earlier results that were determined manually.
-In particular, we found that the global centroid movement, as well as the local movement of the tail and head, were all significantly larger before the onset compared to after (see Fig. 10).
+In particular, we found that the global centroid movement as well as the local movement of the tail and head were all significantly larger before the onset compared to after (see Figure 10).
 Previous results only considered global movement.
 Local head movement is often related to foraging behavior.
 We also found some differences in brightness parameters.
 Due to the multiplicity of comparisons being made, these remain to be verified when further data are collected.